ddsky/spoonacular-api-clients/dart/doc/IngredientsApi.md

 //defaultApiClient.getAuthentication<ApiKeyAuth>('apiKeyScheme').apiKeyPrefix = 'Bearer';

 final api_instance = IngredientsApi();
-final id = 9266; // num | The id of the ingredient you want the amount for. final nutrient = protein; // String | The target nutrient.
-See a list of supported nutrients. final target = 2; // num | The target number of the given nutrient. final unit = oz; // String | The target unit.
+final id = 9266; // int | The id of the ingredient you want the amount for. final nutrient = protein; // String | The target nutrient.
+See a list of supported nutrients. final target = 2; // int | The target number of the given nutrient. final unit = oz; // String | The target unit.

 try {